Skip to main content

 • SMO 5: International Public Sector Accounting Standards

 Central government financial reporting is determined by the State Finance Act of 1991 which stipulates cash-basis reporting while regional and local government financial reporting is governed by the Local Authorities Act of 1992.
 The latter legislation does not prescribe applicable accounting standards.
-ICAN reports that one Municipality has adopted IPSAS for financial reporting purposes.
-In 2018, ICAN adopted IPSAS as a reporting framework.
-The adoption of IPSAS by ICAN allows Namibian entities to apply IPSAS if they choose to do so but ICAN is not authorized to mandate the reporting frameworks for public sector entities.
-There is no official timeline for an adoption of accrual based IPSAS.
+ICAN reports that one municipality has adopted IPSAS for financial reporting purposes.
+In 2018, as part of the best endeavors concept, ICAN endorsed IPSAS as a reporting framework.
+The endorsement of IPSAS by ICAN allows Namibian entities to apply IPSAS if they choose to do so but ICAN is not authorized to mandate the reporting frameworks for public sector entities.

 Following ICAN’s endorsement of IPSAS as a public sector reporting framework, it held two CPD events for members and stakeholders.
 It notes it has increased its engagement with regional and local authorities by sitting on interim steering committees working on capacity building within Regional Councils and Local Authorities for Internal Auditors and appropriately qualified CEOs who wish to use IPSAS as their financial reporting framework.